PRV Engineering Elaborates On The Latest Machinery To Be Installed

 The machine comes with a high standard specification like a 12000 rpm, 30 tool change and through spindle cooling so there was no need to delay installation waiting for additional requirements.
 Simon chose to have a Siemens control panel.
 “When it comes to one-off projects,” said Simon “The Siemens panel is so user friendly – it’s quick and easy for anyone to use”.

 The versatility of the material that can be machined is also vital and the V50-L has already been used to cut a variety of different materials since it was installed.

-For the type of work the machine will be completing the ability to get the job off the machine quickly while maintaining high levels of accuracy is vital.
-“I want to remove metal as quickly as I can” said Simon “so the high speed spindles getting the chips away from the cut helps to do this.”
-In addition to the high speed cutting capabilities, again the capacity inside the machine and access for loading materials were big factors that helped with the buying decision.
-“Getting a large job on this machine is prime for me” said Simon.
-He went on to add that the access doors front and back means that odd shaped jobs and very long jobs can be competed in sections because of the ability to open up both ends.
+For the type of work, the machine will be completing the ability to get the job off the machine quickly while maintaining high levels of accuracy is vital.
+“I want to remove metal as quickly as I can,” said Simon “so the high-speed spindles getting the chips away from the cut helps to do this.”
+In addition to the high-speed cutting capabilities, again the capacity inside the machine and access for loading materials were big factors that helped with the buying decision.
+“Getting a large job on this machine is prime for me,” said Simon.
+He went on to add that the access doors front and back means that odd-shaped jobs and very long jobs can be completed in sections because of the ability to open up both ends.

-PRV Engineering manufacture for an expanse of industries and provide a diverse range of products and services.
+PRV Engineering manufactures for an expanse of industries and provides a diverse range of products and services.
 We also offer design and development services.